 Step number one of Baidu: To rank, your website needs to be hosted in China, get an ICP license, and be in Mandarin.
 Baidu knows only Mandarin and gives priority to websites hosted in China.
 The website culture is different, therefore you need to adapt your content/design to the locals’ expectations.

 As you can see here, Hai di lao has its own website on Baidu.
 This could be an opportunity to acquire more clients and increase your visibility among Chinese customers.

 PR: Media & community to increase visibility

 Reliability in China is everything and your reputation is the key to success.
 PR is a good way to build your credibility.
 It increases your visibility because not only you are getting experts talking about you, but it also means backlinks from authority websites.

-PR is a free marketing tool, which consists of having an authority profile talking about your company, which can be media (newspapers, blog..), KOLs or even community.
-PR has the advantage of lasting in time and get you covered by trusted peoples on third party websites which gives you legitimacy.
+PR is a free marketing tool, which consists of having an authority profile talking about your company, which can be media (newspapers, blogs..), KOLs, or even community.
+PR has the advantage of lasting in time and getting you covered by trusted people on third-party websites which gives you legitimacy.

 It is not always easy to get a press release that is why our agency with the right connection and that know how to proceed are offering this type of service.
 Contact us to discuss it further!

 Do you want to know more about How to market your brand in the Chinese market?
-Contact GMA a digital marketing agency, specialized in Chinese digital market.
+Contact GMA a digital marketing agency, specializing in the Chinese digital market.